alschroe/AzureIoTHack/challenges_emulator/03_emu_app.md

 ## Check the IoT Hub

 1. To see what is happening in the Azure IoT Hub navigate to the Azure portal.
 There, find your Azure IoT Hub.
-On the `Overview` site you will see the messages received.
+On the `Overview` site you will see the messages received:
    ![See the Overview site of the Azure IoT Hub](/images/03iothubinfo.png)
 1. Let's open the Azure Cloud Shell:
    ![Image of the upper bar in the Azure portal with focus on the Cloud Shell icon](/images/00portalshell.png)